ArthurVignon/ADA_project/README.md

 # Title
-How does the communication of the Swiss political parties influences the result of elections in Switzerland?
+A brief introduction to communication in Swiss Politics

 # Abstract
-Recently, the Swiss federal elections took place and led to a paradigm shift.
+In October 2019, the **Swiss federal elections** took place and led to a huge paradigm shift.
 Almost all the parties started talking about climate change and the two Swiss green parties increased considerably their numbers of representatives into the parliament.
-But there was also also a divide between the election trends of the french-speaking and german-speaking parts of Switzerland, the phenomenon that is commonly referred to the “Rostigraben” divide.
-Through this project, we aim to understand better how the different Swiss political parties communicate their ideas to the public i.e., what are the keywords they use the most, which media and language are they using and how these habits evolve over time.
-We concentrate on the six biggest parties of the last elections and observe if there was any change in their communication over the years and if so, if it had a correlation with the results of the federal elections.
+This phenomenon has been called the *Green Wave*, and has been designated expression of the year in Romandy (french speaking part of Switzerland).
+Through this data story, we aim to better understand how the different **Swiss political parties** communicate their ideas to the public, e.g., what are the keywords and topics they address the most.
+We concentrate on the six largest parties of the last elections and observe if there is any **change in their communication over the years** and if so, if it has a relationship with the results of the federal elections.

 # Research questions
+- What are the principal keywords used by each party?
+- Which parties have the most appearences of their representatives on RTS?
-- What are the topics which are mainly addressed by each party and what is their sentiment about these topics?
+- What are the topics which are mainly addressed by each party?
+- How close are two parties regarding their communication?
-- Do the parties change keywords in their speech over the years and in each language or communication medium?
+- Do the parties change keywords in their speech over the years?
 - How does that change influence their result in federal elections?

 # Dataset